-Over many years, some Fertility and IVF programs in the United States developed payment options, called “shared risk” plans.
+Over many years, some Fertility and IVF programs in the United States developed payment options, called “shared risk” plans, “bundles of cycles” or “refund offers.
 Some plans offer partial refunds if patients are unsuccessful, if the couples are willing to pay for several months of treatment in advance.
 However, the plans do not offer a refund if the couple conceives in their early attempts.
-Programs with these “insurance schemes” benefit financially by preferentially offering these plan to patients with the best chances of early conception.
+Fertility programs with these “insurance schemes” benefit financially by preferentially offering these plans to patients with the best chances of early conception.
 At NewLIFE, we find this approach disingenuous, if not dishonest.
-We have avoided this and taken what we consider a better approach by offering all ART treatments at below national rates.
+We have avoided this and taken what we consider to be a better approach by offering all ART treatments at below national rates.
 This allows each couple, regardless of prognosis, to decide how many and how often to attempt to conceive with ART.

 Do Shared-Risk and Refund Programs offer patients a good value?